Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Convergence of the S-SAM Recursion

 To conclude our analysis of \eqref{eq::gd_def_no_noise}, we prove a discrete-time version of Theorem \ref{thm::grad_flow_bal}.
 Consequently, the addition of the regularizer $R$ changes the gradient descent dynamics in a manner similar to the gradient flow, forcing balancing of the weight matrices.
-As mentioned following Theorem \ref{thm::grad_flow_bal}, this controls the generalization measures shown in Lemma \ref{lem::pac_bound}.
+As is the case with Theorem \ref{thm::grad_flow_bal}, this yields control over both the sharpness and parameter norm near critical points of $\calL_R$.